-“The Land Jesus Knew, Part 2,” Ensign, Jan.
-1983, 33
+“The Land Jesus Knew, Part 2,”

 The Land Jesus Knew, Part 2

-The Ensign continues with Part 2 of a five-part series featuring paintings and photographs of sites and events associated with the life of the Lord Jesus Christ.
+Ensign continues with Part 2 of a five-part series featuring paintings and photographs of sites and events associated with the life of the Lord Jesus Christ.
 This month we focus on the beginning of his ministry—from his arrival in Galilee after his baptism and temptation in the wilderness to the ordination of the Twelve Apostles.